livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 - cleaner format for content-updates and refactor current ones
 - prefetching dictionary will cause entry store value to run twice
 - save backup files to cloud bucket instead of github repo
-- learn more about R2 cache
-    [
-  {
-    "ExposeHeaders": [
-      "Content-Length",
-      "ETag"
-    ],
-    "MaxAgeSeconds": 3000
-  }
-]

 ## Notes
 - 1st manual backup was before any action